 Recognize and Show Appreciate for Your Employees:

 This time of year, as we awake from our turkey-coma, we think about all of the things that we have to be grateful for in our lives.
 The people that we work with who help business goals and dreams become a reality are probably on the list of who we feel grateful for, and sharing our gratitude with them helps create a positive workplace culture.
-When employees feel recognized they feel noticed, appreciated and are less likely to leave.
+The importance of employee recognition shouldn’t be underestimated: when employees feel recognized they feel noticed, appreciated and are less likely to leave.
 Employee recognition has a well-documented and well-researched connection between employees feeling appreciated and staying with a company.
 Here are some ideas for how to recognize and show your appreciation for a particular employee in the office.

 Make employee recognition personal